martin-helmich/intel-ayc-2012/README.md

     nodes. **If a flight's depature time lies outside of the specified time window, ignore it.**

-2. Divide the problem up into partial routes consisting of two locations each.
+2. Divide the problem up into partial routes connecting each two locations.
     Then, for each partial route:

     1. Find a set of potentially cheapest routes by performing a breadth-first